openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-networking-nova.rst

 Understanding the networking configuration options helps you design the best configuration for your Compute instances.

-You can choose to either install and configure nova-network or use the OpenStack Networking service (neutron).
-This section contains a brief overview of nova-network.
+You can choose to either install and configure ``nova-network`` or use the OpenStack Networking service (neutron).
+This section contains a brief overview of ``nova-network``.
 For more information about OpenStack Networking, see :ref:`networking`.

 Networking concepts